dashingsoft/pyarmor/docs/tutorial/advanced.rst

 Using rftmode :sup:`pro`
 ========================

-RFT mode could rename most of builints, functions, classes, local variables.
-It equals rewritting scripts in source level.
+RFT mode could rename most of builtins, functions, classes, local variables.
+It equals rewriting scripts in source level.

 Using :option:`--enable-rft` to enable RTF mode [#]_::